Is there a lot of crime in Quito?

 We asked people if there is a lot of crime.
 They answered...

 "Crime is a problem in the capital city of Quito.
 The city experiences high levels of petty crimes such as pickpocketing and robbery.
 Reports of violent crime are also common.
 Visitors should exercise caution when exploring the city, especially at night and in unfamiliar areas.
-Additionally, tourists should monitor local media to stay up to date with security alerts and warnings in the area," said another expat in Quito, Ecuador, Ecuador.
+Additionally, tourists should monitor local media to stay up to date with security alerts and warnings in the area," wrote a member who made the move to Quito, Ecuador, Ecuador.

 Other Questions: